6 Steps to Make the Best Flavored Water – Easy Recipes

-If you’re using an electric juicer, simply drop everything into its stainless steel mesh basket and give it a few pulses until everything has been thoroughly mixed together—you can also use your hands if you don’t have one available.
+If you’re using an electric juicer, drop everything into its stainless steel mesh basket and give it a few pulses until everything has been thoroughly mixed—you can also use your hands if you don’t have one available.

-For non-electric methods like rubbing your hands over whole herbs in a glass jar, just pack down everything into as much space as possible, so it fits well together; then give it a good shake before leaving at room temperature for 24 hours so that flavors develop properly over time.”
+For non-electric methods like rubbing your hands over whole herbs in a glass jar, pack down everything into as much space as possible so it fits well together; then give it a good shake before leaving at room temperature for 24 hours so that flavors develop properly over time.”

 Step 4: Fill the pitcher with water and ice.

 Fill a large pitcher with filtered cold water.
-Add ice to keep the water cold, and then fill up the rest of the pitcher with ice.
-Add Fruit and/or herbs to your desired taste (see How Much Fruit Should I Use?), but use a ratio of 1 part fruit or herb to 1 part water.
+Add ice to keep the water cold, then fill up the pitcher with ice.
+Add Fruit and herbs to your desired taste (see How Much Fruit Should I Use?), but use a ratio of 1 part fruit or herb to 1 part water.
 If you want your water more diluted, add more ice instead.

 Whether infusing ice cubes with herbs like black pepper or fresh mint or adding sliced Fruit into regular water before chilling in the fridge overnight, make sure that everything has time to steep before drinking.

 Dip long spoons into pitchers with handles when serving flavored waters like basil lemonade.
-This prevents messy drips and spills when pouring from pitchers into glasses or cups—and it will save time too.
+This prevents messy drips and spills when pouring from pitchers into glasses or cups and will save time, too.
 Remember not to touch the spout with your fingers after dipping because bacteria can grow on them quickly in warm environments like kitchens where people prepare food often.